 How to do this?

 Interact with your customers and educate them.
 Show them the ways of using your product.
+Alongside this, integrating the personal selling process can make a significant difference.

 Here are pieces of advice that you can take on board: